Big media companies were supposed to die outright along with the old tube TV set.

 To cash in on the majority of Americans who still watch TV, favor broadcasters with must-have content.

-As the owner of the most popular cable channel, ESPN, Disney THE WALT DISNEY CO.
-DIS 0.4572% has pricing clout with the satellite and cable companies that air the sports network.
+As the owner of the most popular cable channel, ESPN, Disney WALT DISNEY COMPANY DIS 1.09% has pricing clout with the satellite and cable companies that air the sports network.
 Through 2017, price hikes for ESPN and other Disney channels could boost that fee revenue by 7.6% a year, reports Credit Suisse.
 Another edge: Two-thirds of Disney’s TV revenue comes from fees, not often-unpredictable ad sales.

 Traditional broadcast networks are thought of as the industry laggards: too dependent on ads, audiences shrinking.